Karthik0806/financial-dashboard/README.md

 - implementation of good ui.
 - implementation of jwt token refresh, Oauth2 to improve security.
 - Another separate front end application to create Analyst accounts by admin.
-  ## API Breakdown
-  check APIs using postman to check their format for frontend implementation